 - Ongoing access to the recorded conference sessions indefinitely

-- A 50% off discount to utilize at one of the National Conferences on Wilderness Medicine in Santa Fe for the next two years (the 2021 dates are June 2-6)
+- A 50% off discount to utilize at one of the National Conferences on Wilderness Medicine in Santa Fe for the next three years (the 2021 dates are June 2-6)

 These extras will apply to new registrants as well so please share with anyone you think may be interested: https://wilderness-medicine.com/cme-conferences/santa-fe/